strangebuzz/cache-watcher/README.md

 windows          | amd64    | [sfcw.exe](https://sfcw.dev/downloads/windows/amd64/sfcw.exe) (3.3mo) | 59420d2ba7c1df9e6afa6746e1bdc3d197792e2263df3cb857cd65d3e6980011

-When downloaded, you can check than the executable is not compromised by comparing the SHA checksum you get by running the following command and comparing the value with the one displayed in the previous table.
+When downloaded, you can check than the executable is not compromised by comparing the SHA checksum you get by running the following command and the value displayed in the previous table.

 ```terminal
 $ shasum -a 256 ./sfcw